Vijayakanth: Political career

-On 14 September 2005, Vijayakanth announced the formation of Desiya Murpokku Dravida Kazhagam (DMDK), a regional political party at Madurai.
-His party contested in all the 234 seats in As per the results, the party secured higher number of votes than the winning margins of candidates in about 25 constituencies.
-The party contested without an alliance in the 2009 Indian general elections and secured about 10.28% of the votes in Tamil Nadu.
 In the 2011 Tamil Nadu Legislative Assembly election, the party contested as a part of the AIADMK-led alliance.
 Vijayakanth led the party's campaign for the elections despite opposition from other party leaders such as S. Ramadoss, the founder of Pattali Makkal Katchi, who expressed his dissatisfaction with people from the film industry entering politics.
 During the runup to the elections, Vijayakanth developed a feud with actor Vadivelu, Vijayakanth's co-star in a number of his films.
 This led to attack of Vadivelu's residence by men, whom Vadivelu claimed were from Vijayakanth's party and subsequent legal cases.
 This was refuted by Vijayakanth.
 Vadivelu subsequently campaigned against Vijayakanth in the elections.

 Vijayakanth with his party delegation in a meeting with Prime Minister Narendra Modi in 2015.